 Why is brand messaging important?

-Brand messaging is important because it communicates what your brand stands for and helps your brand to connect with your target audience.
+Brand messaging is important because it communicates what your brand stands for and helps it connect with your target audience.

 Essentially, brand messaging is important because of three primary reasons: